ICTU/quality-time/docs/src/software.md

 ### Configuration

-The server uses no environment variables.
+The internal-server uses no environment variables.

 ## Collector